-We are thankful to Dr. Ramaswami M., Commissioner and MD NHM, Dr. Archana Patil are also thankful to Mr. Darade, State Programme officer RBSK, Ms. Varsha, Coordinator, and coordination with the team throughout the study.
+We are thankful to Dr. Ramaswami M., Commissioner and MD NHM, Dr. Archana Patil Director Health Services, Government of Maharashtra for their support and suggestions.
+We are also thankful to Mr. Darade, State Programme officer RBSK, Ms. Varsha, Coordinator, Jalgaon district and Mr. Anil Kamble, Coordinator, Nanded district for their constant support and coordination with the team throughout the study.